akka/akka/akka-docs/src/main/paradox/dispatchers.md

 # Classic Dispatchers

 @@include[includes.md](includes.md) { #actor-api }
-For the full documentation of this feature and new projects see @ref:[Dispatchers](typed/dispatchers.md).
+For the full documentation of this feature and for new projects see @ref:[Dispatchers](typed/dispatchers.md).

 ## Dependency